abuna1985/simple-react-counter/README.md

   const [counterThree, setCounterThree] = useState(0);

-  // pass the function you want to run and the current state of the counter const incrementCounter = (func, counter) => func(counter + 1);
+  // pass the function you want to run and the current state of the counter
+  // Pass the state update function and current count for that counter, add 1 to counter const incrementCounter = (func, counter) => func(counter + 1);
-  const decrementCounter = (func, counter) => func(counter - 1);
+  // Pass the state update function and current count for that counter, subtract 1 from the counter const decrementCounter = (func, counter) => func(counter - 1);
-  const setCounterToZero = (func) => func(0);
+  // Pass the state update function, set it to zero const setCounterToZero = (func) => func(0);